liedekef/events-made-easy/readme.txt

 * Location management, with optional OpenStreetMap integration
 * RSVP bookings with custom fields and dynamic fields, payment tracking, optional approval, discounts
 * Protection of forms with internal captcha, Google reCaptcha or hCaptcha
-* Templating for mails, event lists, single events, feeds, RSVP forms, ... with specific placeholders for each
+* Templating for emails, event lists, single events, feeds, RSVP forms, ... with specific placeholders for each
 * Lots of shortcodes and options
 * Payment gateways: Paypal, FirstData, 2CheckOut, Mollie, Payconiq, Worldpay, Stripe, Braintree, Instamojo, Mercado Pago, Fondy, SumUp, Opayo
-* Send mails to registered people, automatically send reminders for payments
+* Send emails to registered people, automatically send reminders for payments
 * Automatically send reminders for memberships that are about to expire or have expired
 * Mail queueing and newsletter functionality
 * Mailings can be planned in the future, cancelled ... and can include extra attacments
 * Multi-site compatible
 * Several GDPR assistance features (request, view and edit personal info via link; delete old records for mailings, attendances, bookings)
 * Fully localisable and already fully localised in German, Swedish, French and Dutch.
 Also fully compatible with polylang and qtranslate-xt (https://github.com/qtranslate/qtranslate-xt/): most of the settings allow for language tags so you can show your events in different languages to different people.
-The booking mails also take the choosen language into account.
+The booking emails also take the choosen language into account.
 For other multi-lingual plugins, EME provides its own in-text language tags and takes the current chosen language into account.

 For documentation on all shortcodes and placeholders, visit the [Official site](https://www.e-dynamics.be/wordpress/) .